Saturday, August 31, 2024

 We had to make a quick stop at McCaig's tower.
 You can see this colosseum type building from all around Oban and we had to go up to the top of the hill to check it out.
 Great views from the top, but the structure itself is just strange...why is it there?

 The next day we stopped at Fort Augustus.
-There is a series of locks here for boats to go from one Loch Oich to Loch Ness.
+There is a series of locks here for boats to go from Loch Oich to Loch Ness.
 We walked around a bit and watched some boats move through the locks.

 Our next stop was Urquhart castle on Loch Ness